 NC State Prague is a year-round facility that seeks to further the educational and outreach objectives of NC State University.
 It is NC State’s only permanent international facility that welcomes both students and faculty alike.
 The intent of NC State Prague is to support a number of on-going European international activities and to serve as a catalyst for a rich variety of new international teaching and research opportunities.

 NC State Prague has a long history of success, beginning in 2005.
-It was initially referred to as the Prague Institute and has been managed by the College of Design.
-The Institute formally becomes known as the NC State European Center in Prague (NC State Prague for short) and management shifts to the Office of International Affairs, fostering an expanded mission as of July 1, 2017.
+It was initially referred to as the Prague Institute, managed by the College of Design.
+The Institute is now the NC State European Center in Prague (NC State Prague for short) and falls under the Office of Global Engagement, fostering an expanded mission as of July 2017.